ThomasForselius/project-1/README.md

 ### Content

 - The readme file was copied from CodeInstitute's template for the first project in their 5p front-end dev course
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- CSS validation was done by using the following website:
-- HTML validation was done by using the following website: